nakuwa23/alu-shell/basics/README.md

 Displays the contents of the current directory.

 # cd ~
 Changes the current working directory to the user's home directory.

+# ll
+Displays the contents of the current directory in long format.